bahrus/custom-enhancements/README.md

 Attaching (connecting?) a cross-cutting concern on top of an existing element feels like attaching Shadow DOM.
 If we weren't living in such troubled times, I would have seriously considered calling the class ElementHorcrux rather than ElementEnhancement, just to fully cement my amateur status.

+In addition, it feels like the equivalent of ["attachExternals"](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/attachInternals)

 Anyway, as I said, I think that decision should be of little consequence, so please replace it with whatever name you like.
 That's my amateur take.

 </details>